Havana standard city tour

 Arms’ Square

-The Havana’s Arms Square is a historic plaza located in the heart of Old Havana, Cuba.
-The square is named after the two bronze statues of lions that flank the entrance, known as the “Arms of Havana”.
-Surrounded by colonial-era buildings, the plaza offers a glimpse into Havana’s rich architectural heritage.
-It is a popular gathering place for locals and tourists alike, with street performers, vendors, and cafes lining the square.
+The Havana’s Arms Square is a historic plaza located in Old Havana, is named after the two bronze lions statues that flank the entrance, known as the “Arms of Havana”.

 thumbnail